top of page

 1. Personal Appearance Is Required

-Florida law requires the signer to personally appear before the notary.
+The signer must personally appear before the notary.

 This means: